The Weary Chef

 What you need:

-• 1 14-ounce can chopped tomatoes (about 400 grams)
+- 1 14-ounce can of chopped tomatoes (about 400 grams)

-• small bunch parsley, roughly chopped
+- A small bunch of parsley, roughly chopped

 How You Cook Turkish Menemem

-• Firstly, heat the oil in a cast-iron skillet or a non-stick frying pan.
-Next, stir in the onions, and peppers and cook until they begin to soften.
+- Firstly, heat the oil in a cast-iron skillet or a non-stick frying pan.
+Next, stir in the onions and peppers and cook until they begin to soften.

 Enjoy Your Turkish Breakfast!